openid/oid4vc-haip-sd-jwt-vc/openid4vc-high-assurance-interoperability-profile-sd-jwt-vc-1_0.md

 * The Credential Issuer MUST publish a mapping of every Credential Type it supports to a scope value.

-# OpenID for Verifiable Presentations profile for SD-JWT VC without using W3C Digital Credentials API
+# OpenID for Verifiable Presentations profile for SD-JWT VC over HTTPS

 The requirements for the Wallet and the Verifier, unless specified otherwise: